Sahar-Babaei/Sahar-Babaei.github.io/README.md

 - change sizing of the square grid in bg based on breakpoint?
 - should i say i have a passion for creative design as opposed to ux design?

+- for listerine's body. instead of grid do a flex container for copy and supermarket image and let the other images be full width.